mahimac2006/Chaining/chaining_validation/Chaining_proof.md

 2. keep the same process alive,
 3. trigger bug B.

-This is different from "single input" chaining.
-Here, the driver explicitly runs two stages.
-This validates static chain hypotheses by checking whether both staged bugs are reported by AddressSanitizer in one process run.

 In other words, this project demonstrates a practical and reproducible form of vulnerability chaining for offensive/security testing workflows: trigger A, keep execution alive, and then reach/crash B in the same run.